jiaaro/pydub/API.markdown

 # API Documentation

-This document is a work in progress
+This document is a work in progress.
+If you're looking for some functionality in particular, it is a *very* good idea to take a look at the source code.
+Core functionality is mostly in `pydub/audio_segment.py` - a number of `AudioSegment` methods are in the `pydub/effects.py` module, and added to `AudioSegment` via the effect registration process (the `register_pydub_effect()` function)

 ## AudioSegment()